 Binned Metagenome : encompasses anything from a set of contigs to a complete genome assembly from a metagenomic source that has been identified as a single-taxon set.

 Metagenome-Assembled Genome (MAG) : a single-taxon assembly based on one or more binned metagenomes that has been asserted to be a close representation to an actual individual genome (that could match an already existing isolate or represent a novel isolate).

 This three tiered system is designed to represent the different stages of a metagenome assembly workflow:

 To best represent your data, please submit as many of the levels as you can that are applicable to your study.

-Submissions of binned metagenomes or Metagenome-Assembled Genomes follow different rules as they are considered derived assemblies.
+Submissions of binned metagenomes or Metagenome-Assembled Genomes differ from regular assemblies as they are considered derived assemblies.

-This is because a binned assembly or MAG is not an assembly of the whole set of raw metagenomic data but in fact an assembly derived from a smaller subset of those data.
-These virtual samples represents the subset of that data and hold all metadata related to the taxonomy of that subset as well as methods used to derive it.
+This is because a binned assembly or MAG is not an assembly of all the data from the collected sample so linking to the environmental sample is misleading and causes incorrect taxonomy assignment.
+As a result, an additional sample needs registering to represent the subset of those data that were assembled.
+This sample will also hold all metadata related to the taxonomy of that subset as well as methods used to derive it.

-All derived assemblies from an environmental source require a virtual derived sample so please follow instructions carefully.
+All derived assemblies from an environmental source require an additional virtual derived sample so please follow instructions carefully.